Marcus1910/PokemonNuzlockeTracker/PokemonNuzlockeTracker/games/readme.txt

-directory to store savefiles and gamedata under the name of the game
+directory to store savefiles and gamedata under the name of the game, please don't create your own savefiles, the program could crash